Glass ends shootout in 7th round as Preds beat Coyotes 4-3 - WTOP News

 NASHVILLE, Tenn.
+(AP) — The Nashville Predators feel like they’re improving with each game, and that meant finishing off a long homestand with a seven-round shootout.

-(AP) — Cody Glass scored off the right arm of Arizona goalie Connor Ingram in the seventh round of the shootout, and the Nashville Predators rallied to beat the Coyotes 4-3 Monday night.
+Cody Glass scored off the right arm of Arizona goalie Connor Ingram, and the Predators held off the Coyotes 4-3 Monday night.

+“It was a little bit of nerves, but I’m a confident player and obviously I’ve played with Ingy for the past year,” Glass said of being tapped to shoot.
+“So I kind of knew what I was going to do and got fortunate enough to kind the change of pace on it, and obviously it went in net.”

 Shayne Gostisbehere had a final chance to keep the shootout going.
-Nashville goalie Juuse Saros made a stick save to finish off the 1,500th regular-season victory for Predators general manager David Poile.
+Nashville goalie Juuse Saros made a stick save to finish off the 1,500th regular-season victory for Predators general manager David Poile in his long career.

 Captain Roman Josi had a power-play goal and an assist, tying it up with a slap shot near the blue line tying it up after Arizona forward Matias Maccelli tripped Alexander Carrier.
 Colton Sissons dropped the puck to Matt Duchene, who put a wrister over goalie Connor Ingram for a 3-2 lead at 1:31 of the third.

 Mikael Granlund scored a power-play goal and had an assist.
-Josi also had an assist as the Predators wrapped up a five-game homestand going 4-0-1.
+Josi also had an assist.

 Josi hit the crossbar twice in overtime, the second on the man advantage after Lawson Crouse went to the box for holding.
 Nashville went 2 of 7 on the power play.